A Pythagoras Investigation Using GeoGebra

 A Pythagoras investigation using GeoGebra

-One day, I was playing around with GeoGebra and wanted to create a file which visually demonstrated the workings of Pythagoras’ Theorem.
+One day, I was playing around with GeoGebra and wanted to create a file that visually demonstrated Pythagoras' Theorem’s workings.
 I had junior high school students in mind.
-I wanted the file to cause students to respond with “OK, now I see that the sum of the two smaller areas is equal to the larger area is true."
+I wanted the file to cause students to respond with, “Aha, now I see that the sum of the two smaller areas is equal to the larger area is true."
 I was not consciously aware of the fact that I was undertaking a Pythagoras investigation!

 I was happy with the file.
-However, not long after creating it I began pondering the following:
+However, my Pythagoras investigation sparked some new thoughts not long after creating the file.

 If me ... then why not students?